 "Excuse me," said Joha, even louder this time.
 "If you don't return my jacket to me, I'm going to have to do what my father did!"
-"What did his father do," a very anxious Little David whispered into his cousin's ear.
+"What did his father do," a worried Little David whispered in his cousin's ear.

-Big David's eyes were as wide with fear as Little David's.
-"I don't know," Big David whispered back to him, "maybe his father beat someone up."
+Big David's eyes were wide with fear.
+"I don't know," Big David whispered back, "maybe he beat someone up."
 "Or maybe Joha's father killed someone.
 Hurry, give Joha back his jacket before he does something terrible to us," urged Little David.
-The David's, now trembling with fear, shakily handed the jacket back to Joha.
+The Davids, now trembling with fear, gave the jacket back to Joha.

-2 Don't Mess with Joha "We're so sorry, we're so sorry," they kept repeating.
+Don't Mess with Joha "We're so sorry, we're so sorry," they kept repeating.
 "We were only joking around, please don't be mad at us."
 "I'm not mad," responded Joha, "I just wanted my jacket back."
-Feeling a little bit better and a wee bit braver, Little David hesitantly asked, "Joha, do you mind telling us what it was that your father did?"
+Feeling a little bit better and braver, Little David hesitantly said, "Joha, do you mind telling us what it was that your father did?"
 Joha replied, "Oh, nothing much.
-He just went and bought a new jacket-but I didn't want to have to do that."
+He just went and bought a new jacket.
+I didn't want to have to do that."